How To Thin Oil Paint Without Turpentine?

 As an Amazon Associate, I earn from qualifying purchases

-You can use oil-based paints to enhance the beauty of your home or for making new art.
-It may not look good when applying oil paint.
-But when the work is done, the finished thing will look very good.
+You can use oil-based paints to enhance the beauty of your home or to make new art.
+Applying oil paint may not look good, but when the work is done, the finished product will look very good.

 Which solvent should be used to thin the oil paint?